agentlang-ai/agentlang-docs/docs/tutorial.md

  {:meta {:contains [:User :BlogPost]}})

 ```
-Note that we have removed the `:PostedBy` attribute from `:BlogPost` and added an explicit identity attribute named `:Id`.
+Note that we have removed the `:PostedBy` attribute from `:BlogPost`.
+Also keep in mind that, when the `:contains` relationship
-Its type `:Identity` stands for an auto-generated uuid-string.
-An explicit identity attribute is required for entities that
-become child-nodes in a `:contains` relationship.
+is defined, the meaning of `:identity` in `:BlogPost.Name` also changes - it's no longer a global property but a property
+applied in the context of the parent `:User`.
+In other words, two users can both create a blog-post with
+the name `"post01"` under them, but only once.

-Let's test out our updated model.
+Let's test our updated model.
 First delete the old data-file - `data/blog` - as the [schema](concepts/schema-migration.md)
 for our model has changed.
 Then start the application by running the `fractl run` command and try the following requests.

 1. Create a couple of users